gama79530/DesignPattern/README.md

 ## Design Principle
 1. Keep it simple.
 1. Take out what you don’t really need.
-1. Identify the aspects of your application that vary and separate them from what stays the same.
-1. Program to an interface, not an implementation.
-1. Favor composition over inheritance.
 1. Strive for loosely coupled designs between objects that interact.
 1. Classes should be open for extension, but closed for modification.
 <!-- ch3 -->